-This course covers advanced aspects of legal research, legal writing, and legal analysis for the legal assistant, with an emphasis on legal writing and analysis of complex issues.
-Students strengthen their legal research skills using a variety of primary and secondary sources, analyze complex legal problems, and write a persuasive memorandum or brief.
-Students also develop skills in computer assisted legal research and are introduced to fee-based services such as Westlaw, LEXIS as well as free Internet legal sources.
-Prerequisites: PLA1105 Lecture Hours: 30; Lab Hours: 20; Other Hours: 0
+Within an experiential setting, this course covers advanced aspects of legal research, legal writing, and legal analysis for the paralegal, with emphasis on legal writing and analysis of complex issues.
+The proper communication of legal concepts within a paralegal practice is emphasized.
+Students strengthen their legal research skills using a variety of primary and secondary sources, analyze complex legal problems, and write objective and persuasive legal documents including a law office research memorandum, memorandum of law and legal correspondence.
+Students also develop skills in fee-based computer-assisted legal research such as Westlaw and Lexis, as well as free Internet legal resources.
+Prerequisites: PLA1105 Lecture Hours: 30; Lab Hours: 20